• Disease Overview

 • In Infective endocarditis, clumps of infection called vegetation invade the lining of the heart and valves causing inflammation that disrupts normal function.
 Echocardiography is used to visualize this.

 • Two types of echocardiography are used to diagnose IE: transthoracic echocardiogram (TTE) and transesophageal echocardiography (TEE).
 TTE is performed by holding a device (transducer) against the patient’s chest while TEE involves inserting a small transducer attached to a tube into the patient’s mouth and extending it into the esophagus to get a more detailed view of the heart structures and function.
-TEE is a more invasive procedure but provides more accurate view of valves.
+TEE is a more invasive procedure but provides a more accurate view of valves.

 • Serology (blood serum test)